OpenChemistry/vtkcatalyst/docs/for_simulation_developers.rst

 used to configure the initialize is provided using a ``params`` pointer.

-The catalyst will attempt to load the implementation named using `params["catalyst_load/implementation"]`.
+The catalyst will attempt to load the implementation named using ``params["catalyst_load/implementation"]``.
+If not specified, but the ``CATALYST_IMPLEMENTATION_NAME`` environment variable is, it will be used.
 If no implementation is named, a default implementation using the stub functions will be used.

 If an implementation is named, it will be loaded at runtime using ``dlopen`` (or the platform equivalent) by searching the nodes specified under the